dnlwrthstr/graphql-opensearch/README.md

 ## Architecture

-The project consists of three main services:
+The project consists of four main services:

 1. **OpenSearch**: A search engine that stores and indexes the data
 2. **OpenSearch Dashboard**: A web-based UI for interacting with OpenSearch
 3. **GraphQL API**: A Python-based API that provides a GraphQL interface to search the data
+4. **React Frontend**: A web application that provides a user-friendly interface for searching financial instruments and partners

 ## Installation